 A question we have to ask is what is a reasonable stop loss for this kind of trade?
 What is a reasonable profit target?
 Should we expect 20 ticks or should we expect 100 ticks?
 0.25% or 1%?
 What is a reasonable profit for this kind of event?
 How many times you can see the market is going the right way and then back everything to the zero level?
 Here we can monitor what is a reasonable stop loss what is a reasonable profit target.
 What’s the expected volatility?

 There are many events in a day.
 It takes about 5 minutes before the market forgets an event and it becomes no longer important.
 However, there are some events that will be relevant in the market for a longer amount of time.
 For example, the unemployment rate and the S&P 500 trade duration is about 90 minutes.
 As a result, you need to be very cautious after you enter the market.
 If you choose different instruments or are dealing with different events then it can be faster.
 It’s not one size fits all, so it’s important to equip traders with these statistics.
-It’s not predictions, it does not a signal.
-It’s statistics.
+It is not predictions, it is not a signal, it is statistics.
 What has happened in similar situations?
 If the system finds something interesting, it will be in the app.
-There are situations where there are not much opportunity or volatility, but, sometimes there is huge volatility.
+There are situations where there is not much opportunity or volatility, but, sometimes there is huge volatility.
 USD OIL Inventories are a good example of an event with a lot of volatility.
 In the past year, OIL Inventories there is no good correlation between the oil and the inventories in the last year, so even if there is an extremely stronger or weaker release, it’s not backed with statistics.
 So, as a trader, I would like to trade oil, but after similar releases, I see that the market goes up 5 times, does nothing 3 times, and goes down the other 3 times.
 I’m not looking for places to trade where is a lot of volatility but no statistic significance.

 In summary, every macroeconomic event has a good opportunity to trade, and if you’re too scared to trade, you are not fully prepared.
 Not every economic event is a good opportunity to trade, but there are still several good opportunities to trade on a daily basis.
 During the week there are several events that you definitely want to at least monitor for the opportunity to trade.
 And if you’re looking at macroeconomic events, it’s always worth it to be prepared for the release.